indrasaputra/sulong/README.md

 ## Prerequisites

 To use this application, make sure you have a [Telegram Bot](https://telegram.org/faq#bots).
-To avoid DDoS, the application will run once in an hour.
+To avoid DDoS, the application will run once in an hour by default.
+It can be changed via env configuration.

 ## How to Run